ethereum/ethereum-org/views/content/token.md

 Click on the link that says *Admin page* and you'll be taken the simplest central bank dashboard in the world,   where you can do anything you want with your newly created currency.

 On the left side under *Read from contract* you have all the options and functions you can use to read information from the contract, for free.
-If your token has an owner, it will display it's address here.
+If your token has an owner, it will display its address here.
 Copy that address and paste it on **Balance of** and it will show you the balance of any account (the balance is also automatically shown on any account page that has tokens).

 On the right side, under **Write to Contract** you'll see all the functions you can use to alter or change the blockchain in any way.
 These will cost gas.
 If you created a contract that allows you to mint new coins, you should have a function called "Mint Token".
 Select it.